DE0CH/de0ch.github.io/_posts/2023-08-20-bi-weekly-blog-posts.md

 ---
 layout: post
-title: "Launching of Bi-Weekly Blogs"
+title: "Launching of Bi-Weekly Blog Posts"
 ---

-I wanted to start writing a blog every two weeks for a long time but I kept delaying it.
-Recent events with the YouTube channel Linus Tech Tips pushed me to finally publish this blog.
+I wanted to start writing a blog post every two weeks for a long time but I kept delaying it.
+Recent events with the YouTube channel Linus Tech Tips pushed me to finally publish this blog post.

 # The Unfortunate First Draft

-The opening of the blog would have been:
+The opening of the blog post would have been:

 I was watching Linus Tech Tips, a massively successful and my favourite tech YouTube channel.
 Linus said something that quite inspired me (paraphrased since I can't find the original clip).